-Calculation of Hepatocyte Drug Concentrations.
-In the region of interest, the drug liver concentrations were the sum of the concentrations in the extracellular space, bile canaliculi, and hepatocytes.
+In the region-of-interest, the drug liver concentrations were the sum of the concentrations in the extracellular space, bile canaliculi, and hepatocytes.
 The concentrations of the extracellular space were assessed during DTPA perfusion.
-The concentrations in the bile canaliculi measured by the counter were calculated by multiplying the bile concentrations in the common bile duct by the volume of bile canaliculi (percentage) in the rat liver.
-Blouin et al. (1977) previously estimated this volume at 0.43%.
+The concentrations in the bile canaliculi measured by the counter were calculated by multiplying the bile concentrations in the common bile duct by the volume of bile canaliculi (%) in the rat liver.
+Blouin et al. (Blouin et al., 1977) estimated previously this volume at 0.43%.
 We also assumed that the drug concentrations were similar in the bile canaliculi and the common bile duct, although solute export from the cholangiocytes and water transport along ductules and ducts may modify the primary bile composition.
-The drug hepatocyte concentrations were calculated by subtracting the DTPA and bile canaliculi concentrations from the liver concentrations.
-Finally, because drug concentrations measured by the counter originated from a 78% volume of hepatocytes (Blouin et al., 1977), we increased the calculated values to 100% to obtain the true concentrations in the hepatocyte volume.
+The drug hepatocyte concentrations were calculated by subtracting the DTPA and bile canaliculi concentrations to the liver concentrations.
+Finally, because drug concentrations measured by the counter originated from a 78%-volume of hepatocytes (Blouin et al., 1977), we increased the calculated values to 100% to obtain the true concentrations in the hepatocyte volume.